 In our online direct sales business, we acquire products from suppliers and sell them directly to customers.
 We started selling computer products online in 2004 and had introduced mobile handsets, consumer electronics products and autoparts and accessories by 2007.
 We significantly expanded our product offerings in 2008 with home appliances and a wide array of general merchandise product categories, such as home furniture, household goods, luxury goods, sports equipment and mother and childcare products.
 We began to offer clothing, shoes, and cosmetics and other personal care items in 2009, food, beverage, nutritional supplements, and books in 2010, music, movies and other media products in 2011, e-books and some private label products in 2012, and groceries in 2013.
-As of March 31, 2014, there were approximately 2.4 million SKUs available in our online direct sales business.
 As a result, net revenues from electronics products, which includes computers, mobile handsets and other mobile digital products, and home appliances, has declined as a percentage of our total net revenues.